vag-tsdc/DayPlanner/readme.md

         * A POST that creates an item should return the ID of the item it created.
         * PUT and DELETE should specify the ID of the item they're intended to affect in the URL (e.g. `'/todos/123'`).
         * If the ID for the item specified in a PUT or DELETE couldn't be found, return a 404.
-        * If an error occurs in the server, return an error code (e.g. 500).
+        * If an error occurs in the server, return an error code (e.g. 500).# MoviePlanner